markstringer-dti/markstringer-dti.github.io/dti.md

 So, seventy five years ago, it would have been great for us to really get the hang of delivering softare projects.
 But still, better late than never.
 Because being good at writing software has never been a more important competitive advantage.
 Being good at doing it in a timely manner has never been more valuable.
 Being good at putting software that people want to use in the hands of users, has become a way of, literally, conquering the world.

 As Marc Andreessen pointed out more than ten years ago, software is eating everything.
 Since he wrote that article, software has increased its appetite.
 It's taken huge bites out of sex and dating, politics, social life, music and television.
-Some of the companies that are good at developing software (Amazon, Facebook, Google, Alibaba) are now more powerful than some governments.
+Some of the companies are really good at developing software - Amazon, Facebook, Google, Alibaba.
+And some of those companies are now more powerful than some governments.

 So, if you're interested in being good at something getting good at developing and delivering software is worth a look.